 Let’s take a look at our selections to help you make a decision….

-The Precor TRM 223 is another great choice, part of the company’s more affordable Energy Series.
-It has special impact reducing technology, a nice array of workouts, SmartRate heart training, maintenance free deck, 15% incline and a solid warranty; along with the durable construction the company is known for.
+The NordicTrack X14i is another great choice, the newest Incline Trainer that the company offers.
+It has special impact reducing technology, a nice array of workouts, incline up to 40% plus decline, maintenance free deck and a solid warranty; along with the durable construction the company is known for.

 The Life Fitness T3 is a winner as well, giving you a larger running surface than some of the other entry level choices, as well as incline capability, diverse programming, two console options, FlexDeck shock absorption and a good warranty.